Finite-blocklength Fluid Antenna Systems With Spatial Block-Correlation Channel Model: System Descriptions

 \section{System Descriptions}

-In this work, we consider an uplink transmission scenario where a base station (BS) equipped with a conventional single antenna serves $U$ single-antenna user equipments with blocklength $M$.
-Each UE employs a fluid antenna with $N$ preset configurable locations/{\em ports} that are evenly distributed along a linear array of length $W$, where $W$ denotes the antenna length normalized by the wavelength at the operating frequency.
-Each port is regarded as an ideal antenna; however, due to limited hardware resources such as the radio frequency (RF) chain, only one port will be activated at a time.
+In this work, we consider a point-to-point transmission scenario (downlink or uplink) where a base station (BS) equipped with a conventional single antenna serves a single-antenna user equipment for exchange of $U$ bits of information assuming transmission with blocklength $M$.
+The UE employs a fluid antenna with $N$ preset configurable locations/{\em ports} that are evenly distributed along a linear array of length $W$, where $W$ denotes the antenna length normalized by the wavelength at the operating frequency.
+Each port is regarded as an ideal antenna; however, due to limited hardware resources such as the radio frequency (RF) chain, only one port will be activated at a time, i.e., a single RF chain is assumed.